Close Button

 Access our private Neurology service

 At Benenden Hospital, our private Neurology service can help with the diagnosis and management of disorders that affect the central nervous system (the brain and spinal cord) and the peripheral nervous system (nerves and muscles which trigger movement and transmit sensations from all parts of the body to the brain).
-We offer a range of neurology services and tests in a comfortable and reassuring environment including Botox® for Migraines, EMG or nerve conduction studies and MRI scans.
+We offer a range of neurology services and tests in a comfortable and reassuring environment including EMG or nerve conduction studies and MRI scans.

 We understand that it can be worrying to come to a hospital for neurology treatment, but we’re caring, respect your privacy and are easy to talk to.
 Alongside our Neurologists, our Neurophysiologists will work to support you with a speedy diagnosis so you don’t have to wait or worry and can get back to being you as quickly as possible.